OpenLiberty/liberty-tools-eclipse/docs/user-guide.md

       - `mvn wrapper:wrapper`
       - `gradle wrapper`

-2. If a Maven/Gradle wrapper is not found, Liberty Tools uses a **Liberty preference** to find the Maven and Gradle installations.
+2. If a Maven/Gradle wrapper is not found, Liberty Tools uses a **Liberty** preference to find the Maven and Gradle installations.
 It does not use the preferences of the Maven/Gradle m2e/buildship Eclipse tooling:

    - [Open the Liberty preferences dialog on your Eclipse IDE](#setting-preferences)
    - Set the Maven/Gradle installation to use.
    - click on **Apply and Close** to save your changes.

-3. If a Maven/Gradle installation is still not found, Liberty Tools looks on the PATH environment variable.
-See [the following section](#Docker) for instructions.
+3. If a Maven/Gradle installation is still not found, Liberty Tools looks at the PATH environment variable for install locations.
+See the instructions in [the following section](#Docker) which can also apply to finding Maven or Gradle executables.

 ### Docker

-If using the dev mode in containers (devc) function, you must add the 'docker' executable to the PATH environment variable for the Eclipse IDE process, for example :
+If using the dev mode in containers (devc) function, you must add the 'docker' executable to the PATH environment variable for the Eclipse IDE process, for example by doing one of the following options:
 * On MacOS, start you eclipse IDE through Finder:
     - right-click your application and choose **Show Package Contents**.
     - Enter the newly displayed Contents folder, select MacOS, and then run Eclipse by clicking the displayed executable.
-* RUn the following command: `export PATH=$PATH:../path/to/docker`
+* Run the following command: `export PATH=$PATH:../path/to/docker`
 * launch Eclipse by running the following command  `PATH=$PATH:../path/to/docker eclipse.exe ...`